chaoxinhu/thoughts/.github/ISSUE_TEMPLATE/bug_report.md

 #### Log Files

-- FISCO-BCOS: You can find them at /log/ on the blockchain server.
+- FISCO-BCOS: You can find them at /log/ on the blockchain node.